Dental Terms

 Identifying Tartar Buildup

 Tartar is relatively easy to spot if it forms above the gumline.
 The most common signs of tartar buildup are a yellow or brown discoloration on the teeth or gums.
 Unlike plaque, which is a colorless film of bacteria, tartar is a mineral deposit.
-To accurately detect and remove tartar, you should schedule an appointment with Dr. Jarek Foksa at Downtown Dentistry in Guelph.
+To accurately detect and remove tartar, you should schedule an appointment with Dr. John Doe at MarketDental in Edmonton.

 Preventing Tartar Buildup